jana105/Jana-jana-.textsite./README.md

 Haters focus on smears; I focus on outcomes.
 AfD's not flawless, but inertia is death.
 Germany's too comfy in decline—time for disruption, like reusable rockets or EVs.
 This piece?
 A wake-up call from someone who's bet big on you.

 #### Broader Implications and Why It Matters
 This isn't just German politics; it's a template for the West.
 Musk's endorsement (echoing his Trump support) ties business to populism: Deregulate to innovate, secure borders for stability, prioritize truth over taboo.
 Backlash was fierce—*Guardian* called it "dangerous," AfD surged in polls, Tesla stock dipped 2%.
 But Musk's style?
 Unapologetic, data-backed provocation.
-As he told Rogan: "The future belongs to the bold."